PySport/kloppy/README.md

 ## What is it?

-**kloppy** is a Python package providing (de)serializers for soccer tracking and event data, standardized data models, filters, and transformers designed to make working with tracking and event data from different vendors a breeze.
-It aims to be the fundamental building block for loading, filtering and transforming tracking and event data.
+Each vendor of soccer data uses its own unique format to describe the course of a game.
+Hence, software written to analyze this data has to be tailored to a specific vendor and cannot be used without modifications to analyze data from other vendors.
+Kloppy is a Python package that addresses the challenges posed by the variety of data formats and aims to be the fundamental building block for processing soccer tracking and event data.
+It provides (de)serializers, standardized data models, filters, and transformers which make working with tracking and event data from different vendors a breeze.

 ## Main features